aceinnolab/Inkycal/README.md

 The average response time for issues, PRs and emails is usually 24 hours.
 In rare cases, it might be longer.

-## Don't forget to check out the Wiki.
+### Don't forget to check out the Wiki.
 It contains all the information to understanding and customising the script.

 **P.S:** Don't forget to star and watch the repo.
 For those who have done so already, thank you very much!

-### Contact
+## Contact
-* email: aceisace63@yahoo.com (response time < 24 hours)
+* Email: aceisace63@yahoo.com (average response time < 24 hours)
-* website: aceinnolab.com (coming soon)
+* Website: aceinnolab.com (coming soon)